friendsofhyperf/components/docs/en/components/validated-dto.md

 ## Defining Default Values

-Sometimes we might have optional properties that can have default values.
-You can define default values for `DTO` properties in the `defaults` method:
+Sometimes you may have optional properties with default values.
+You can define default values in the `defaults` method:

 ```php
 <?php